-To qualify under this method, you must provide a letter from the dean or program director of the applying training program at your institution that affirms that the percentage of graduates or program completers (from the applicable residency training program) placed in practice settings serving underserved areas or health disparity populations over the past 2 academic years (AY2014-15 & AY2015-16) is greater than 40 percent.
+To qualify under this method, you must provide a letter from the dean or program director of the applying training program at your institution that affirms that the percentage of graduates (from the school) or program completers (from the applicable residency training program) placed in practice settings serving underserved areas or health disparity populations over the past two academic years (AY2015-16 & AY2016-17) is greater than 40 percent.
 You must include the actual percentage in the letter.